CASE STUDY | A Start Up Called STAR WARS – How the Vision of an Indie Sci-fi Movie Spawned a Multi-billion Dollar Empire

 The future: Keeping the Lucasfilm innovation culture fresh to grow the STAR WARS franchise

-Today, the new CEO of Lucasfilm, Kathleen Kennedy (producer of Jurassic Park, E.T. the Extra-Terrestrial, Gremlins, Back to the Future, The Goonies) and long-time collaborator of Lucas and Spielberg, is now entrusted to continue such a culture of innovation at the company.
+Today, the new CEO of Lucasfilm, Kathleen Kennedy (producer of Jurassic Park, E.T. the Extra-Terrestrial, Gremlins, Back to the Future, The Goonies) and long-time collaborator of Lucas and Spielberg is now entrusted to continue such a culture of innovation at the company.
 She will guarantee that the STAR WARS ‘Expanded Universe’ is kept fresh and profitable.
 With several new STAR WARS productions in the making and the box office success of ‘The Force Awakens’ ($2 billion box office worldwide in its initial 53 days of release in 2015), Kennedy seems fully in charge to guarantee that Lucas’ vision of innovation of an epic galactic saga continues to be realised.
-(Star Wars: The Last Jedi is released on Dec.
+(Star Wars: The Last Jedi was released on Dec.
 2017).

 Other sources: Lucasfilm, ILM, deadline.com, FT, Forbes.